windwalk-bushido/Interface-v3/README.md

 ##

 How to write/edit websites?
-Open up any file in "data" directory and write it like:
+Open up any file in "data" directory and write it in format:

 - name
 - URL